MamMark/mm/tos/mm/GPS/00_Readme.txt

 The GPSmonitor has the following major states:

 The major mode is determined when the MajorTimer fires.
-If we have been asleep (currently MinorState is MPM), then we will determine the next MajorState based on current needs.
+If we have been asleep (current MinorState is LPM), then we will determine the next MajorState based on current needs.

     (in order of priority)